grealesguti/BTL_LYSOARRAY_LO_G4/README.md

 ## Optional arguments

-The commands work as follow `-command argument`, in `[]` we set the number of options, if an option is given as zero, the opposite takes 1.
+The commands work as follow `-command argument`, in `[]` we set the number of options.
+The <> defines the type of input, if no <> is given no further values are required for this command.

--GeomConfig [1 2 3 11 13] : This argument changes the configuration of the detector.
+-GeomConfig <int> : options [1 2 3 11 13] This argument changes the configuration of the detector.
 Configuration 1-3 provide use the default geometry construction of G4 while 11 and 13 use Gmsh and allow shape changes through splines and the -YPos argument.
 Config.
 3 and 13 use 16 crystals while the rest use a single one.
--Zelem [8] : number of mesh nodes along half of Z of the LYSO crystal -Znode [1] : number of sections of the LYSO mesh
--Ypos {-1-1} : value that multiplies the 3mm by default of each spline control node of the mesh.
+-Zelem <int> : number of mesh nodes along half of Z of the LYSO crystal -Znode <int> : number of sections of the LYSO mesh, number of <int> within the -Ypos argument minus 1 -Ypos {-<int>-<int>} : value that multiplies the 3mm, by default height of the LYSO, of each spline control node of the mesh.
--incrV [1-199] : value between 1 and 199 that provides the 1D study of 2 half tetrahedra for the crystal shape decreasing and increasing the LYSO thickness in the middle and edges of the crystal
+-incrV <int> : range [1-199] value between 1 and 199 that provides the 1D study of 2 half tetrahedra for the crystal shape decreasing and increasing the LYSO thickness in the middle and edges of the crystal

--o name :  name identifies the name.root file created in the Results folder with the information of the simulation.
+-o <string> :  name identifies the name.root file created in the Results folder with the information of the simulation.
--runevt [10] : argument that provide how many events will be run.
+-runevt <int> : argument that provide how many events will be run.
 If not given and if you use G4vis.cc you can use the graphical interface.

--rnd [1 0 0] : taking 3 arguments.
+-rnd <int> <int> <int> : taking 3 arguments in the form of 1 or 0.
 The second argument sets no random position to the particle impacts, the second sets no random geometry tolerances during the detector construction.
--rndangle : the particle impacts in random directions and not only along the Z direction -gunmesh [4 15] : provides a uniform impact pattern in a quarter of the crystal along X and Z. With the given defaults it would run 60 events.
+-rndangle : the particle impacts in random directions and not only along the Z direction -gunmesh <int> <int> : provides a uniform impact pattern in a quarter of the crystal along X and Z. With the given defaults it would run 60 events.
 -Muon : sets the particle impact to 2MeV Muons.

 -ESRbackpainted : changes the surface coating model so that there is an air gap between the ESR and the LYSO
 -ESRdefaultmodel: changes the default G4 model with a polished LYSO, air gap and ESR (LUT DAVIS) -noESR : no ESR coating is applied to the crystal

--LYSO_L [28.5] : where the number given is half the lenght of the LYSO crystal along Z -Acte : command that maintains the XxZ area constant increasint X if LYSO_L is changed -matchSiPM : command that sets the SiPM width X equal to the LYSO crystal width -incrSiPM [25-200]: increases in percentage the height of the SiPM from its default 3mm -SiPM_Z
+-LYSO_L <int> : default 28.5 where the number given is half the lenght of the LYSO crystal along Z -Acte : command that maintains the XxZ area constant increasint X if LYSO_L is changed -matchSiPM : command that sets the SiPM width X equal to the LYSO crystal width -incrSiPM  <int> :range [25-200], increases in percentage the height of the SiPM from its default 3mm -SiPM_Z <int>
--RESIN_Z
+-RESIN_Z <int>
--RESIN_Z1000
+-RESIN_Z1000 <int>
--Glue_Z
+-Glue_Z <int>
--Glue_Z1000
+-Glue_Z1000 <int>
--RESIN_W
+-RESIN_W <int>

 -GmshView: opens Gmsh before running G4.
 Right now does not allow to continue the simulation.
 -SaveSTL: saves an .stl file of the mesh for further postprocessing